 Careful lure selection and technique adjustments are two essential measures an angler must take to be successful bass fishing in spring.
 As bass feeding activity changes, your strategy must change as well if you want to keep the bite going.
 So we are going to identify the best bass lures for spring during each phase of the season.

 Spring is the time of year when water temperatures and bass feeding activity are on the rise.
 Water temperature is one of the most important factors in determining bass behavior.
 Bass are a cold-blooded species, which means their body temperature remains the same as that of their environment.

-The sweet-spot temperature for optimal bass feeding activity is generally between high fifties and low seventies.
+The sweet spot temperature for optimal bass feeding activity is generally between high fifties and low seventies.
 Temperatures above eighty degrees tend to make bass less aggressive, and cause them to seek out cooler temps in deeper water.

 What constitutes deep is relative to the overall depth of the body of water.
-Whether the deepest point is ten or thirty feet, bass will generally be found there during periods of extreme heat or cold.
+Whether the deepest point is ten or thirty feet, bass will generally be found there during periods of extreme heat or extreme cold.
 This is because water temperature at the deepest point tends to be more stable.